 b) We may need to pass the information we collect to other companies for administrative purposes.
 We may use third parties to carry out certain activities, such as processing and sorting data, monitoring how customers use the Website and issuing our e-mails for us.
 Such information will be held and processed in strict confidence.

 You have the right to request a copy of any information that we currently hold about you.
-In order to receive such information please send your contact details including address to the following address: Data Officer, Barristers London, Summit House, 13 High Street, Wanstead, London, E11 2AA.
+In order to receive such information please send your contact details including address to the following address: Data Officer, Barristers London, 13 Halstead Road, Wanstead, E11 2AY.